 Search Unclaimed Capital Credits

 After a period of seven years, if members cannot be located, Minnesota law allows cooperatives to use unclaimed capital credits for charitable or educational purposes.
-Arrowhead Cooperative places these unclaimed capital credit amounts in a scholarship fund (link to scholarship page) to be distributed to students within the Arrowhead Cooperative service area who are furthering their education at an accredited school.
+Arrowhead Cooperative places these unclaimed capital credit amounts in a scholarship fund to be distributed to students within the Arrowhead Cooperative service area who are furthering their education at an accredited school.